John Moorlach

 Johannes Meindert Willem Moorlach (born December 21, 1955) is an American politician who served as a member of the California State Senate representing 37th Senate district, which includes portions of Orange County, from 2015 to 2020.
-He was defeated for reelection by Dave Min in 2020; he lost a 2021 special election to return to the Orange County Board of Supervisors; he withdrew from the 2022 election for Orange County Auditor-Controller; and he lost the 2022 election for Mayor of Costa Mesa.
-A Republican, he previously served on the Orange County Board of Supervisors from December 5, 2006 to January 5, 2015 and as Orange County Treasurer-Tax Collector from March 17, 1995 to December 5, 2006.
+He was narrowly defeated for reelection by Dave Min in 2020; he lost a 2021 special election to return to the Orange County Board of Supervisors; he withdrew from the 2022 election for Orange County Auditor-Controller; and he lost the 2022 election for Mayor of Costa Mesa.
+A Republican, he previously served on the Orange County Board of Supervisors from December 5, 2006, to January 5, 2015, and as Orange County Treasurer–Tax Collector from March 17, 1995, to December 5, 2006.

 Early life and education

 Johannes Meindert Willem Moorlach was born in Groningen, Netherlands, and came with his family to the United States when he was four years old.
-He grew up in Cypress, California and Buena Park, California.
+He grew up in Cypress, California, and Buena Park, California.
 He earned his Bachelor of Science degree in business administration from the California State University, Long Beach in 1977.

 He is a certified public accountant and certified financial planner.
 Before entering public office, he was vice president of accounting firm Balser, Horowitz, Frank and Wakeling, and the administrative partner of its Costa Mesa office.

 Political career

-Orange County Treasurer-Tax Collector (1995–2006)
+Orange County Treasurer–Tax Collector (1995–2006)

-Moorlach first came to public attention by predicting the largest municipal bond portfolio loss and bankruptcy in U.S. history while campaigning for the office of Orange County Treasurer-Tax Collector against incumbent Democrat Robert Citron in 1994.
+Moorlach first came to public attention by predicting the largest municipal bond portfolio loss and bankruptcy in U.S. history while campaigning for the office of Orange County Treasurer–Tax Collector against incumbent Democrat Robert Citron in 1994.
 Citron resigned later that year and was replaced on an interim basis by Tom Daxon.
 On March 17, 1995, Moorlach was appointed to fill the vacancy.
 In 1996 he was elected by the voters to complete the unexpired term, and re-elected in 1998 and 2002, serving nearly twelve years.
+He left office on December 5, 2006 and was succeeded by Chriss Street.

 He is recognized as a leading expert on municipal bankruptcies.

 Orange County Supervisor (2006–2015)

-In 2006, he opted not to run for re-election as Treasurer-Tax Collector and instead ran for Orange County Supervisor, winning 70% of the vote.
+In 2006, he opted not to run for re-election as Treasurer–Tax Collector and instead ran for Orange County Supervisor, winning 70% of the vote.
 Moorlach was unopposed for re-election in 2010.

 While on the Board of Supervisors, he served on the Orange County Transportation Authority, OC LAFCO, CalOptima, and Southern California Regional Airport Authority boards.

 He was succeeded on the board by Michelle Steel and ran in the 2021 special election to succeed her following her election to the US House.
 He lost to Democrat Katrina Foley.